quicwg/base-drafts/draft-ietf-quic-transport.md

 QUIC packet:

 : A well-formed UDP payload that can be parsed by a QUIC receiver.
-QUIC packet size in this document refers to the UDP payload size.

 ## Notational Conventions